adilatalay/WallopSlider.js/README.md

 # WallopSlider

 ### Another fucking slider, I know... but this one's different.
+For Demo

 ### Benefits
 - Mobile First